FvDxxx/pfxaggr/README.md

 # pfxaggr
-Yet another IP aggregation tool
+Yet another IP aggregation tool (fast)

 Just quickly uploaded this old piece of code ... should write some info (on -a0, -a1), potential issues and optimization potential on -a2, -a3 and -a4) on day ... and for sure clean up the code ... but not now.